qouteall/imm_ptl_wiki_copy/Datapack-Based-Custom-Portal-Generation.md

 * `generate_frame_if_not_found` Boolean.

 #### `type` : `imm_ptl:flipping_floor_square`
 The portal must be horizontal and the shape must be a square.
 The generated portal will be one-sided and has a rotating transformation of 180 degress around the X axis.
 The "world inside portal" is flipped.
 And the generated portal will have motion affinity 0.1, which means that the player will be accelerated when touching the portal.
+Unlike the other forms, the blocks above the frame and the blocks below the area can also be speficied.

+Upon activation, it will directly search for new portal placement without loading chunks and searching for existing frame.
+The generated frame will occupy ground blocks.

 * `length` Integer.
 The side length of the square.
 * `frame_block` Block tag or block id.
 Specifies the portal frame block.